MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/mediarepresentation.md

 ---
-title: MediaRepresentation Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: MediaRepresentation Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a media representation base class that includes a  media download Url.
 ---
-# MediaRepresentation Data Object
+# MediaRepresentation Data Object - Campaign Management
 Defines a media representation base class that includes a  media download Url.

 Do not try to instantiate a *MediaRepresentation*.
 You can create the [ImageMediaRepresentation](../campaign-management-service/imagemediarepresentation.md) object that derives from it.